 Kane may have truly been given his Spurs breakthrough under Tim Sherwood, however it is under Pochettino where the striker has developed into one of the world’s best players.
 The feeling is mutual between Pochettino and Kane, with the manager recently claiming that he is “in love” with his star striker.

 No need to sell

-The Lilywhites are about to move into their brand new 61,000 seater home, and are aiming to become one of the biggest clubs in Europe, winning titles on a regular basis.
-So why would they entertain the one singular player who represents everything the club have been working for?
+The Lilywhites are about to move into their brand new 61,000 seater home, and are aiming to become one of the biggest clubs in Europe.
+So why would they entertain the player who represents everything the club has been working towards?
 Kane and Spurs are a match made in heaven.
-An underdog story if you while, edging their way towards the top through talent, hard-work and patience.
+An underdog story if you will, edging their way towards the top through talent, hard-work and patience.

 Selling Kane now, no matter the price, would be a commercial disaster for the club.
 Kane was recently valued in the top three most expensive players in world football due to his ability, longevity at the top, and revenue he can and will bring in through sponsorship and kit sales.